phorward/pynetree/README.md

 	  INT (5)

-Grammars may also be expressed in pynetree's self-hosted BNF-styled grammar definition language.
+Grammars may also be expressed in pynetrees self-hosted BNF-styled grammar definition language.
 This language allows to configure the entire parser behavior, including token and whitespace symbol declaration and information from which rules the abstract syntax tree that is build during the parse